How would it be…

 “Insanity: doing the same thing over and over again and expecting different results.”

 A Man who is a little bit more in control of his life today than he was yesterday.

-A Man who knows himself, and knows what makes him better, and what doesn’t.
+A Man who knows himself, and is aware of what makes him better.